-Centrifugal pumps are often utilised for pumping of low viscosity fluids e.g. water.
-The pump is particularly well adapted where large volumes of a low viscosity fluids need to be pumped.
+Centrifugal pumps are often utilized for pumping of low viscosity liquids e.g. water.
+The pump is particularly well adapted for pumping large volumes of low viscosity liquids.

 Due to their high capacity flow rates, ease of maintenance and general robustness, the centrifugal pump is used extensively in many industrial applications all over the world.

 Centrifugal pumps are relatively simple in design and have few components.
 Some of the most common components are listed below.

 A volute casing or diffuser is used to convert kinetic energy to pressure.